-TURKEY NOODLE SOUP is the perfect way to use up that leftover turkey from Thanksgiving!
-This soup is creamy comfort food at it’s best!
+Our Turkey Noodle Soup is the perfect way to use up that leftover turkey from Thanksgiving!
+This soup is creamy comfort food at it’s best and the whole family will rave about this one.

-I’m curious, does anyone else be sure to make a GIANT turkey that you know will leave you with loads of leftovers?
+I’m curious, does anyone else prepare a GIANT turkey that you know will leave you with loads of leftovers after Thanksgiving?

 I definitely do!